Crazyco-xyz/christmas-challenge-2024/README.md

 ### How are the files stored?

 I decided pretty early that I wanted to go with a hybrid approach for file storage.
-This means, storing all properties belonging to the file inside a database and storing the actual file data directly on HDD.
+This means, storing all properties belonging to the file inside a database and storing the actual file data directly on disk.
 This approach makes file lookup way faster than if storing the binary data inside the database, which would bloat one file into extremes.